ShreyasK412/35L-Final-Project/README.md

 # 35L-Final-Project

+Created by:Shreyas Kamath, Gabriel Weisiger
+Joe Shiller, Antonio Cosio, and Matt Yeung

+Application was built using the MERN stack.

 This app is a way to interact with all your favorite online sports content, from live sports scores, upcoming matches, tweet history from your favorite athletes and organizations, and also a discussion thread to talk about the lastest happenings with your favorite teams and sports.